2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 ### Faecal Collection and Bacterial Sequencing

 Fresh faecal samples were collected from litter boxes once a day over the period of three days.
 These samples were placed in sterile tubes and stored at -80 Celsius.
-To determine that each sample collected was considered “fresh”, Fischer and other staff at the facility observed the cats every 15 minutes and only the faeces produced during this time period was collected.A DNA extraction kit, sold as the Mo Bio PowerSoil Kit, used a bead-beading on each sample to remove the DNA.
+To determine that each sample collected was considered “fresh”, Fischer and other staff at the facility observed the cats every 15 minutes and only the faeces produced during this time period was collected.A DNA extraction kit, sold as the Mo Bio PowerSoil Kit, used a bead-beading method on each sample to remove the DNA.
+This method works by placing beads into a tube sample and mechanically shaking the tube to create collisions between the sample material and the beads (Fujimoto *et al.*, 2004).
+After retrieving the DNA from each tube, the 16R rRNA genes were chosen to be sequenced from each sample.
+Amplification of this area was preformed using a universal bacterial primer.
+After, the scientists ran a series of 30-cycle PCR reactions to create multiple copies of each sequence.
+The amplicon products from each sample was were pooled together in equal concentrations to be purified with beads.
+The sequences were processed in a Roche 454 sequencer.
+The beads from the PCR reactions were placed into wells on a sequencing plate where nucleotide bases are added to each well.
+From there, light is given out to the wells and depending on the light intensity that the camera records, the wells will display the number of nucleotides of the same type (Rothberg and Leamon, 2008).

 Computational
 -------------

-These are the methods you used to do your bioinformatic analyses analyses.
-Should probably be between 0.5 and 1 pages.
-At a very minimum should include citations for DADA2 and phyloseq if you are doing an amplicon study, or other citations as appropriate.
+The process to computationally parse and analyze the data gathered was accomplished using a systematic workflow.
+The first step was to install all the necessary packages needed to get the dataset in the best suited format possible.
+In particular, the two most important packages that were installed were DADA2 and phyloseq.
+DADA2 is a type of open-software package that’s designed to model and correct Illumina-sequenced amplicon errors.
+It is able to directly extrapolate sequences and accurately resolve any error in as little as 1 nucleotide base (Callahan *et al.*, 2016).
+The phyloseq pack is also an open-software.
+This software project was made to preform analysis of microbiome census data present in R. It imports data and allows a user to preform various types of analysis like subsetting, multi-table comparisons, and diversity analysis (McMurdie and Holmes, 2013).
+This package essentially allowed me to make the different figures comparing the data between men and women.
+The metadata set was first downloaded from the NCBI database.
+Then through the creation of a fastq processing script, the metadata was thoroughly trimmed based on a set of parameters determined from the 454 sequencer.
+From here, DADA2 does its job to check for errors in each of the samples.
+After doing quality checks on the trimmed and denoised sequences, chimeras were removed from the sequences in order to obtain a clean read.
+Chimeras are formed from two miscloned and joined DNA sequences.
+The cleaned sequences variants were assigned taxonomy based on known sequences and then a phylogeny was created from a fasta file format of the data.
+A phyloseq object was constructed from the DADA2 output.

 Results
 =======